Fourth Annual Take a Walk in our Shoes

 On Thursday nights, the center is hosting a program called Families Advocating Substance Treatment, Education & Recovery where families can get together to share stories and gain information.

-Another peer support program will be coffee and art meetings for people in recovery and their families.
-A yoga instructor also will be giving classes once a week in the future.
+Another peer support program will be Drop In meetings for people in recovery and their families.

 Right now, MWVSR is helping about 10 or 12 people per week through its various programs.